yabluko/Robak.LNU.Job-Portal/README.md

 ❌ -  Not Done

-# Azure
+# Railway

-Creating SqlDatabase on Azure - ✅
+Creating SqlDatabase on Railway - ✅

-Creating AppService on Azure - ✅
+Creating AppService on Railway - ✅

-Deploying project on Azure - ⏳
+Deploying project on Railway - ✅

-Creating Application Insights - ❌
+CI/CD - ✅

 # Project